US deploys F-22 stealth fighters to Qatar amid Iran tensions

 Tensions spiked last week when Iran shot down a US drone over sensitive Gulf waters following a series of tanker attacks that Washington blamed on Tehran, which has denied involvement.

-Since then the arch-foes have been locked in a war of words, which escalated this week when Trump announced new sanctions against Iran’s supreme leader Ayatollah Ali Khamenei and Foreign Minister Mohammed Javad Zarif.
+Since then the arch-foes have been locked in a war of words, which escalated this week when Trump announced new sanctions against Iran´s supreme leader Ayatollah Ali Khamenei and Foreign Minister Mohammad Javad Zarif.

 In May, the US Air Force deployed several nuclear-capable B-52 Stratofortress bombers to the Gulf in response to what the Defense Department described as a possible plan by Iran to attack American forces in the region, as well as an aircraft carrier task force.